rolandoalvarado/bob-v2/README.md

 Usage
 -----

-To verify the documentation:
+To run mCloud Features:

     run/verifier

-The above command will generate the report in the `output` directory.
+The above command will generate a report in the `output` directory.

-To automatically verify the document everytime something changes in the feature or step files:
+To automatically run mCloud Features every time something changes in the feature or step files:

     run/autoverifier